luminaxster/-computing/java/gmu/cs211/2024/spring/in-class/code/week06/README.md

 Please peruse the files to locate the classes, inheritance and interface syntax examples.

-Go to your documentation starting page to check your Java Docs:
+Go to your documentation starting page to check your Java Docs in the `week06` directory:

  `docs/index.html`